microsoft/WSL/CONTRIBUTING.md

 ###2) Brief description

-A brief description of what you are attemping to run.
+A brief description of what you are attempting to run.

 ####Example: